WELCOME TO OUR FREQUENTLY ASKED QUESTIONS ABOUT CHINA

 - A big bag and a small rucksack.
 We sometimes get separated from our big bags, so you’ll need to keep your valuables with you in a small bag.

-If you are starting your trip in Hong Kong you can leave a bag in Hong Kong for the duration of your trip for HK$300.
+If you are starting your trip in Hong Kong you can leave a bag in Hong Kong for the duration of your trip for 20HKD/day per bad.
 Bring electronic products at your own risk.
-Some customers choose to travel with iphones, tablets and laptops, but although theft is extremely rare on the Dragon Trip there is petty crime in some areas we visit.
+Some customers choose to travel with iPhones, tablets and laptops, but although theft is extremely rare on the Dragon Trip there is petty crime in some areas we visit.

 How do I get money in China?